 A chequing account is a type of deposit account that you can open at any bank or a credit union.
 With the help of a chequing account, you can pay your bills, make day-to-day transactions, send money via wire transfer, or deposit money into your account.

 A chequing account is slightly different from a savings account.
-A savings account, as the name suggests, is better suited for saving money.
+As the name suggests, a savings account is better suited for saving money.
 They are designed to hold cash for the long term, and they will help you achieve your financial goals.
 However, you get higher interest rates on a savings account.

 On the other hand, a chequing account will help you manage your everyday banking.
 For example, you won’t take out a chunk of money from your savings account every time your car needs a gas refill – you will use a chequing account.